loopline-systems/Recruiting/We are Hiring Frontend Engineer.md

-# We are looking for a passionated Frontend Engineer
+# We are looking for a passionate Frontend Engineer

 In this position, you're responsible for developing the frontend for new features and improvements of our core application LoopNow in Typescript and React.
 With LoopNow, a SaaS application for employee feedback, we strive to improve the culture of customer organizations of all sizes.